ASID Continuing Education Requirements

 Micène Fontaine, July 25, 2019

-ASID (American Society of Interior Designers) requires professional, allied, and associate members to complete 10 hours of Continuing Education (1.0 CEUs) every 2 years to retain membership.
+The American Society of Interior Designers (ASID) requires professional, allied, and associate members to complete 10 hours of Continuing Education (1.0 CEUs) every 2 years to retain membership.

-- CEU Requirement: 10 hours (No CEUs required for those who become members within 6 months of end of CEU cycle.
+- CEU Requirement: 10 Continuing Education Units (No CEUs required for those who become members within 6 months of end of CEU cycle.
 5 hours required for those who become a member more than 7 but less than 17 months prior to end of CEU cycle.
 Those who join more than 18 months prior to end of CEU cycle are required to earn the full 10 hours).

-- CEU Cycle: Biennial - 2-year period running from January 1 of even-numbered years through December 31 of the following odd-numbered year (e.g. January 1, 2020 through December 31, 2021).
+- CE Cycle: Biennial - Credits must be earned in the calendar year immediately preceding the renewal date, meaning CEUs must be earned between January 1 and December 31 of the following odd-numbered year (e.g. January 1, 2020 through December 31, 2021).

-- Reporting of Credits: IDCEC-approved credits are reported by the provider to IDCEC which then reports to ASID, IIDA and other member organizations.
-For courses not approved by IDCEC, members may self report credits.
+- Reporting of Credits: CEU providers are required to report completed courses approved to the IDCEC.
+For courses not approved by IDCEC, members may self-report credits to IDCEC.
+Design Arts Seminars reports credits electronically whenever possible.
 CEUs can only be counted once, if a CEU is repeated in a future compliance period it will NOT be counted towards the ASID CEU requirement.

 - Tracking of Credits: Members are to use the IDCEC registry to track earned CEUs and are responsible for maintaining proof of successful completion of continuing education activities for at least 4 years from date of completion.